 On arrival, you will be met at the airport and transferred to Ubud, Bali’s cultural and artistic centre.
 You will check-in at the hotel and have a free day to explore Ubud or do as you please.
 Ubud is believed to be the most magical town in Bali, with its daily dance shows, shops and art galleries.

-Your trip will start off smoothly on small country roads near Ubud.
+Your trip will start out on small country roads near Ubud.
 We will pass through dense forests, farmlands and typical villages until we reach Jatiluwih’s magnificent rice paddies, a UNESCO World heritage site, where we will stop for lunch.
 In the afternoon, we will visit the spectacular Batukaru temple, before reaching our hotel in the Belimbing area, on the slopes of Mount Batukaru.

 We will spend the morning in the Menjangan Island Marine Reserve, just a stone's throw away from the coast, where we will snorkel in turquoise waters and spot amazing underwater wildlife.
-After lunch, we jump back onto our Royal Enfields and leave the coast behind us to head south, passing through coffee and clove plantations.
-We end the day in Munduk, an old colonial village nestled in the plantations.
+After lunch, we jump back onto our Royal Enfields and leave the coast behind us to venture south, passing through coffee and clove plantations.
+We end the day in Munduk, an old colonial village nestled in amongst the plantations.

 Depending on your flight schedule, you may be able to enjoy a few more hours in Ubud.
 We will be transferred back to the international airport.